20 Examples of Anasazi Art that will blow your mind

 12. Chaco cylinder

 Almost all Anasazi cylinder jars have been found in or near to Chaco Canyon.
-In fact most of them found came from one particular room in the Chaco Canyon ruin of Pueblo Bonito which contained 111 of these cylinders.
+In fact most of them that have been found came from one particular room in the Chaco Canyon ruin of Pueblo Bonito which contained 111 of these cylinders.
 Studies have revealed that they were used to drink a chocolate drink.
 This is particularly surprising because the nearest cocoa tree would have grown well over a thousand miles south of Chaco Canyon in Central Mexico.
-So like so many other surprising examples of Anasazi art this one too points to a robust long distance trade network.
+Like so many other surprising examples of Anasazi art this one too points to a robust long distance trade network.

 13. Jet frog effigy